Support the Circus at School Initiative

 Help us foster resilience in young people and reinforce the social fabric of our community!

 Each $50 donation allows one elementary school student to be introduced to circus arts.
-Beginning in 2021, Circus at School will be able to support and assist 1,000 young people in 12 schools, including eight schools in the Saint-Michel district.
+As early as 2022, Circus at School will be able to support and assist 1,000 young people in 12 schools, including eight schools in the Saint-Michel district.
 Within three years, 20 elementary schools will be able to develop an introductory circus arts program.

 Support the Circus at School Initiative!